deliveroo/deliveroo.engineering/_guidelines/active-record.md

 In particular, be on the lookout for:

-- table size.
-Some operations on a table cause a rewrite, e.g. adding a column with a default value, or changing a column type.
+- **Table size.** Some operations on a table cause a rewrite, e.g. adding a column with a default value, or changing a column type.
 If the table is large or has many indices, this can result in downtime.
-- locking.
-Adding an index can lock a table for writes for a long time.
+- **Locking.** Adding an index can lock a table for writes for a long time.
   Indices can usually be added in the background (`algorithm: :concurrently` in Rails 4+)
-- wide tables.
-Tables with many columns (10+) are a strong smell of poor modeling/factoring.
+- **Wide tables.** Tables with many columns (10+) are a strong smell of poor modeling/factoring.
 It's likely multiple domain models have been "merged" and parts of the tables have different lifecycles.
 This can result in many issues, usually performance or contention related.